 - Import the general ledger.

-- Import the opening and closing balances.
+- Import the opening balance and closing balance.

 - Import additional data — this could be additional data columns that can be used to filter analysis results

 Typically the chart of accounts is built from the Trial Balance.The following columns are required in a chart of accounts: